-Bayside has a 77.09 hectares of land specifically managed for conservation.
+Bayside has a 77.09 hectares of land dedicated as Conservation Reserves.
 These areas, 56.72 hectares within the foreshore, and 20.37 hectares of inland reserves, provide examples of regionally significant flora, much of which is under threat.

 These areas are managed in accordance with the Bayside Native Vegetation Works Program (NVWP) Stage 1 and Stage 2.
 As depicted in Figure 5, the Conservation Reserves are: